AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 Depending on the data availability it might be needed a location device like a smartphone.
 It’s highly recommendable to use a standalone device for more accuracy.
 The average accuracy of a smartphone range from 3 – 50 meters, depending on the location of the area of interest and the device’s technology.
 A dedicated device has a location accuracy of 0.5 – 1 meters.
 Using this kind of device will increase the precision of the location register and reduce the post processing time.

 It’s is required to have access to the area of interest.
 A dedicated team to recognize the fieldwork and engage the local population will provide information that otherwise cannot be acquired.
 This team will be responsible to gather on the field spatial information and communicate it with the team in charge of spatial analysis.

 Most of the communication should be based on thematic maps [(Figure 01)][1].
 These maps are based on specific data regarding open spaces, markets, roads, physical risks, community services.
 Reports should gather imagery, location and commentaries.
 Is highly recommended to compose maps with applications like My Maps[^4].
 Such applications allow you to easily build thematic maps based on the gathered information on the ground.
 It also makes it easier to share the information via link.

 Make sure that any photograph taken on field has also location data.
 It reduces human error at reporting location of any event.
 Consider the use of a single My Maps composition to stock each field work report organized into different layers.

 Interoperability between this platform and qgis is reliable.
-To import/export the reports data just find the ‘Export to KML/KMZ’ action and select the necessary information; a vector layer will be created.
+To import/export the reports data just find the `Export to KML/KMZ` action and select the necessary information; a vector layer will be created.
 On the qgis environment, open the data.
 Although it will not present the same icons, color or style the data would be just the same.
 It will be organized by vector type; that is points, lines or polygons.

 <img src="/figs/fig01.jpg" alt="Field Work Report" width="75%"/>